jupyter-server/gateway_provisioners/docs/source/operators/config-kernel-override.md

   `c.RemoteProvisionerConfigMixin.port_range`.
 Any values specified in the config dictionary override the globally defined values.

+### `DistributedProvisioner` per-kernel overrides

+- `remote_hosts`: This provisioner configuration entry can be used to override `c.DistributedProvisioner.remote_hosts`.
+Any values specified in the config dictionary override the globally defined values.

+### `YarnProvisioner` per-kernel overrides

+- `yarn_endpoint`: This provisioner configuration entry can be used to override `c.RemoteProvisionerConfigMixin.yarn_endpoint`.
+  Any values specified in the config dictionary override the globally defined values.
+These apply to all `YarnProvisioner` kernels.
+Note that you'll likely be required to specify a different `HADOOP_CONF_DIR` setting in the kernel.json's `env` stanza in order of the `spark-submit` command to target the appropriate YARN cluster.

 ## Per-kernel environment overrides

 In some cases, it is useful to allow specific values that exist in a kernel.json `env` stanza to be overridden on a per-kernel basis.
 For example, if the kernel.json supports resource limitations you may want to allow some requests to have access to more memory or GPUs than another.
-Remote Provisioners enables this capability by honoring environment variables provided in the json request over those same-named variables in the kernel.json `env` stanza.
+Gateway Provisioners enables this capability by honoring environment variables provided in the json request over those same-named variables in the kernel.json `env` stanza.

 Environment variables for which this can occur are any variables prefixed with `KERNEL_`.

-See [Kernel Environment Variables](../users/kernel-envs.md) in the Users documentation section for a complete set of recognized `KERNEL_` variables.
+See [Kernel Environment Variables](../users/kernel-envs.md) in the Users Guide for a complete set of recognized `KERNEL_` variables.